โฐ Minimum Connection Times

 ๐ข Terminal Information

 Garowe Airport (GGR), officially known as General Mohamed Abshir International Airport, is a significant aviation facility serving the city of Garowe, the administrative capital of the autonomous Puntland region in northeastern Somalia.
 Officially inaugurated in 2018 following a major redevelopment project funded by the governments of Turkey and Kuwait, the airport represents a critical piece of infrastructure for the region's stability and economic growth.
-The facility features a modern 2,200-meter paved runway and has been transformed from a basic airstrip into a functional international gateway.
+The facility maintains a modern 2,200-meter paved runway and has been transformed from a basic airstrip into a functional international gateway.

 The passenger terminal at Garowe is a modern and compact single-story building designed to efficiently handle both domestic and international traffic.
 Inside, the facility offers a streamlined environment with clearly separated zones for arrivals and departures.
 Travelers find essential amenities including check-in counters, a waiting lounge, and basic refreshments.
 While commercial services such as high-end retail and diverse dining options are still developing, the terminal provides a professional and safe environment for all passengers, reflecting Puntland's commitment to modernizing its transport links.